koyablue/path-kanri/README.md

 }
 ```

-Hard coded paths are magic numbers so they should be avoided.
+Hard coded paths are generally considered to be magic numbers so they should be avoided.
-Laravel(PHP framework) has a very useful function to solve this kind of problem.
-You can name URI and get it by the name with route() helper function like this.
+Laravel(PHP framework) has a very useful built-in function to solve this kind of problem.
+You can name URIs and get them by their name with route() function like this.
 ```php
 route('route.name', ['param1' => 1, 'param2' => 2])
 ```
-I was inspired by this cool feature and made Path-Kanri.
+I was inspired by this cool feature and decided to make Path-Kanri.

 ## License